-SKID PLATE REMOVED 1 CVT drain
+SKID PLATE REMOVED - TYPICAL 1.
+Access hole under skid plate 2.
+CVT drain location

 See an authorized Can-Am dealer to have the CVT inspected and cleaned.

 What to do if Battery is Drained out

 The vehicle can be jump started by using the red (+) cable to the battery positive pole and the black (-) cable to the vehicle chassis.